Saket8538/First-coding/README.md

 # First-coding
-This is my first coding .
+This is my first repository on github.
+Author:Saket Kumar